WatchMojo: Longform content and other ventures

 In the late 2010s, WatchMojo started experimenting with longer content, especially after a rise in their channel's TV viewers.
 Karbasfrooshan said that he had wanted to establish a successful business first before making an attempt at long-form programming.

 For example, in 2017, WatchMojo produced both the hockey quiz show The Lineup and The WORST Travel Show, a Facebook Watch comedy series hosted by actor Kyle Gatehouse.
 In a February 2019 appearance on BNN Bloomberg's The Open, Karbasfrooshan announced the launch of an entrepreneurship-focused spin-off brand called Context (later ContextTV).
 Prior to the 2020 U.S. presidential election, they released their first documentary, Fox in the Henhouse, about the rise of socialism and the limitations of capitalism in the nation.

 By 2019, WatchMojo launched a trivia app.
 In May 2019, to promote Doom Patrol's first season streaming on DC Universe, Warner Bros. distributed the first episode to the YouTube channels of DC, IGN, Rotten Tomatoes, and WatchMojo, where they could be viewed free-of-charge for a limited time.
 In September 2019, the 45th Saturn Awards were livestreamed on social media platforms, including WatchMojo's YouTube channel, for wider reach.
-WatchMojo also invested in the Buffer Festival, which showcases digital creators.
+Karbasfrooshan also invested in the Buffer Festival, which showcases digital creators.